-Business who offer an Umbrella Employment Solution and abide by the FCSA code of compliance are known as professional employment organisations (PEOs).
+Businesses who offer an Umbrella Employment Solution and abide by the FCSA code of compliance are known as Professional Employment Organisations (PEOs).
 Below is our guide to how PEOs can benefit employees.

 How does an Umbrella provider become a PEO?

 Only Umbrella Companies that comply with the FCSA code of conduct can call themselves PEOs.

 What is the difference between a PEO and an Umbrella Company?

 They both professionally employ workers during and between different assignments but there will be some changes to the expectations placed on them regarding the services they offer.

 Both Umbrella companies and PEOs are expected to;

 - Offer balanced advice to prospective employees, with a full picture of the benefits and drawbacks of working for a PEO

 - Never market services as a means of saving money on tax